DaVinci0003/LibraryDemo/README.md

 ## Example

-* The project "All Books" page fetches all the books from the database using dynamic HTML with the help of the thymeleaf
+* The 'All Books' page of the project retrieves all book entries from the database dynamically.
+This process is facilitated by Thymeleaf, which aids in generating dynamic HTML content:

 <div align="center">
 <img src="https://github.com/DaVinci0003/LibraryDemo/blob/main/images/AllBooks-example.png" alt="onlineLibrary" width="700px">